SumitSatam/DataCollectionScripts/README.md

 > To make training data for fix positioned labels with creating bounding boxes around region of interest.
   This code will create .txt file for all the existing files in folder, except 'classes.txt'.
+  Here one will need to decide ROI on the screen and edit the code according to number of labels involved.